 Bribe it with treats

-A final word on travelling with a dog
+A final word on traveling with a dog

 More useful blog links about dogs and dog minding